 How Many Countries Are In The Southern Hemisphere

 Imagine gazing at the night sky, the constellations twinkling above you, subtly different from what your friends in the northern lands might see.
-This divergence, this unique celestial canvas, hints at the world's rich geographical tapestry, split by the equator into two distinct halves.
+On the flip side, this divergence, this unique celestial canvas, hints at the world's rich geographical tapestry, split by the equator into two distinct halves.
 Our journey today takes us to the Southern Hemisphere, a realm of diverse landscapes and cultures.

 Think about the allure of lands where the seasons are flipped, where Christmas falls in the warmth of summer, and where unique ecosystems flourish.
-This is the reality for countries nestled south of the equator.
+On the flip side, this is the reality for countries nestled south of the equator.
 But how many of these nations exist?
 The answer isn't as straightforward as counting states on a map.
 It requires understanding geographical boundaries and considering partial inclusions.
 Let’s dive into the numbers and explore the fascinating geography of the Southern Hemisphere.

 How Many Countries Lie Primarily or Entirely in the Southern Hemisphere?